 This 1970s house had many great features, but didn’t quite take advantage of the continental divide views that the new owners desired.
 In addition, the existing exterior wood siding was riddled with woodpecker holes and a major fire hazard.
 So, Earthbound Architecture developed a retrofit design that maintained the best of the old while updating the main level living spaces, master bedroom suite and exterior materials to match the new owners’ aesthetics and lifestyle.

 The original split level entry was abandoned in favor of a new covered porch and entry on the driveway approach side of the house.
 This allowed the main level floor plan to provide a full entry with a new powder room and study.
 The balance of the main level space was re-oriented towards the west to allow for expansive mountain views and a luxurious covered porch.
-On the west facade, a large folding glass wall is being installed to allow for seamless indoor/outdoor entertaining.
+On the west facade, a large folding glass wall was installed to allow for seamless indoor/outdoor entertaining.
 A new fireplace and chimney anchor the south wall both inside and out.